-Now he’s back with something a little different: a brand new, wholly original show titled Midnight Mass.
+Haunting of Hill House/The Haunting of Bly Manor creator Mike Flanagan is back with another creepy Netflix series – but this time, he's leaving the hauntings behind for something a little different: a brand new, wholly original show titled Midnight Mass.

 The series has a few cast members in common with the Haunting series, but is otherwise completely unconnected, telling the story of an isolated island community and their reactions to the arrival of a charismatic and enigmatic priest.

-If you dare, read on for everything you need to know about Midnight Mass – which is unlikely to be as Christmassy as the title suggests.
+And now, the series has dropped all seven episodes on Netflix for viewers to binge to their hearts' content.
+If you dare, read on for everything you need to know about Midnight Mass – which is not quite as Christmassy as the title suggests.

 Midnight Mass release date

-Allowing plenty of time for a Halloween binge, all seven episodes of Midnight Mass will be released on Netflix on Friday 24th September 2021.
+Allowing plenty of time for a Halloween binge, all seven episodes of Midnight Mass were released on Netflix on Friday 24th September 2021.

 Production was set to begin in March 2020 but was soon shut down due to the pandemic, eventually resuming in August.